You can use Multi-loadcases to run multiple linear structural analyses with common constraints. Linear structural

 The Standard Error of the scatter of log(N) is required as input (SE field for SN

 curve).
-The sample mean is provided by the SN curve as whereas, the standard error is input via the SE
+The sample mean is provided by the SN curve as log(Nsmi) whereas, the standard error is input via the SE

 field.